Application Module¶

 |

-Description of the managed input.
+Optional new description for the managed input.

 TYPE: